JoseLuisMJ/JoseLuisMJ/README.md

 ### Hi there 👋
 Actualmente soy miembro del bootcamp de factoría F5

-Soy un futuro  desarrollador Full Stack developer
+Soy un futuro  Desarrollador Full Stack
 <!--
 **JoseLuisMJ/JoseLuisMJ** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.